KyanZhu/Ancient-Sample-Visualizer/README.md

-# Genome Data Visualization Tool
+# Ancient Sample Visualization Tool

 This project is a web-based visualization tool designed to display sample information organized by Harvard Dataverse.